4d/docs/website/translated_docs/es/Preferences/general.md

 ### Automatic form creation

 > This option is only used in binary databases; it is ignored in project architecture.
-See doc.4d.com.
+Ver doc.4d.com.

 #### Window tabbing (macOS only)